ardanlabs/gotraining/04-packaging_exporting/readme.md

 ## Exercises

 ### Exercise 1
-**Part A** Create a package named toy with a single unexported struct type named bat.
-Add the exported fields Height and Weight to the bat type.
-Then create an exported factory method called NewBat that returns pointers of type bat that are initialized to their zero value.
+**Part A** Create a package named toy with a single exported struct type named Toy.
+Add the exported fields Name and Weight.
+Then add two unexported fields named onHand and sold.
+Declare a factory function called New to create values of type toy and accept parameters for the exported fields.
+Then declare methods that return and update values for the unexported fields.

 **Part B** Create a program that imports the toy package.
-Use the NewBat function to create a value of bat and populate the values of Height and Width.
-Then display the value of the bat variable.
+Use the New function to create a value of type toy.
+Then use the methods to set the counts and display the field values of that toy value.

 [Template](exercises/template1) |
 [Answer](exercises/exercise1)